lukesteinbicker/crevasse/README.md

 ## Building Classifier

-A frequent problem in developing nations without extensive public records is the identification of building types within a city.
-By training a neural network using millions of high resolution aerial images, we aim to combat this challenge and enable the rapid categorization of structures within a city.
+Building detection methods are already well-developed, but developing a way to discern intended building use poses a unique challenge.
+We aim to train a neural network using millions of high resolution aerial images, enabling the rapid categorization of structures within an area.

 ### Simplified Methodology